Working in OmniPlan: A Tutorial

 Since we’re working with a bunch of more nocturnal folks, let’s change the schedule to reflect that.
 Click and drag one of the time blocks on the calendar to bring it to a new position, or drag one of the edges to change the size of the block.
 We end up with a schedule that fits our needs:

-If your average work day isn’t 8 hours long, you should visit the Project inspector’s Effort Unit Coversions section and change the hours per day setting, so that your task durations will make sense.
+If your average work day isn’t 8 hours long (or your work week doesn't add up to 40 hours), you should visit the Project inspector’s Effort Unit Coversions section and change the hours per day (or hours per week) setting, so that your task duration and effort calculations will make sense.

 Step 6: Setting Schedule Exceptions